certsimple/rosetta-stone/README.md

 # The Command Line Rosetta Stone

-A comparison and conversion chart of modern operating systems commands:
+A chart for comparing command line tasks on modern operating systems:

 - Windows
 - RHEL (and CentOS)